 Then copy the CID exactly as displayed and paste it into an email to us.
 We will then unlock the product for your computer and notify you.
 This same procedure needs done for every computer that will be used.

-Navigate to the 'MQL4' folder.
+- Navigate to the 'MQL4' folder.
+Open this folder and you will see more folders inside called 'Indicators' and 'Libraries'.
 Copy the ex4 file into the 'Indicators' folder.
-Copy the dll into the 'libraries' folder.
+Copy the dll into the 'Libraries' folder.

 This input controls the clarity of the reversals used by the indicator.
 For example, if set to 2 then this means that a past reversal must have a lower low or a higher high that exceeds at least 2 candles to the left side and 2 candles to the right side.
 If a reversal does not meet this criteria, it will be disregarded by the indicator and not used in any calculations.
 Setting a lower number increases the # of possible reversals that the indicator can use for calculations.
 As a result, there will be more predictions produced.
 However, doing so will slow down the program and cause predictions to be less reliable.
 Setting a higher number decreases the # of possible reversals the indicator can use for calculations.
 As a result, fewer predictions will be produced.
 However, doing so would increase the speed of the program and would also increase the accuracy of the predictions.